Anne of Denmark and contrary winds: James VI sails to Norway and Denmark

 On account of the "sundrie contrarious windis" that delayed the Danish fleet, on 11 October James VI asked East coast mariners and ship masters to come to Leith.
-James VI sailed with six ships hired from owners including Robert Jameson.
+James VI sailed with six ships including the James hired from Robert Jameson of Ayr.
 Patrick Vans of Barnbarroch hired the Falcon of Leith from John Gibson.

 King James took as chaplains John Scrimgeour, minister of Kinghorn, a parish beside the sea in Fife, and David Lindsay, minister of Leith.
+His ship was provisioned with eight barrels of wine from the cellars of Holyrood Palace, a pipe of sack, and six gallons of Madeira.
 The king's sailing was delayed by a storm until the evening of 22 October.
 Finally, he embarked and sailed to Flekkerøy, encountering a storm on the way.
 He landed on 3 November and slept in the same farmhouse on the island as Anne had.
 Steen Bille set off to bring the new of his arrival to Copenhagen, and there was a tragic accident.
 When cannons were fired to salute his departure a young sailor was maimed or killed.
-The merchant William Hunter wrote:"Thair was a boy off our schip that was schot with a pece of ordenance owt off the Kingis schip - at the departour of Stean Belde - be neglegence off the gwner, quho thoght thair had bene no schott in hir.
-This schip is send back agane with suche personis in hir as ar nocht fwnd meit to ramane heir"(modernised) There was a boy of our ship that was shot with a piece of ordnance out off the King's ship - at the departure of Steen Bille, by negligence of the gunner, who thought there had been no shot in her.
+The merchant William Hunter wrote:"Thair was a boy off our schip that was schot with a pece of ordenance owt off the Kingis schip – at the departour of Stean Belde – be neglegence off the gwner, quho thoght thair had bene no schott in hir.
+This schip is send back agane with suche personis in hir as ar nocht fwnd meit to ramane heir"(modernised) There was a boy of our ship that was shot with a piece of ordnance out off the King's ship – at the departure of Steen Bille, by negligence of the gunner, who thought there had been no shot in her.
 This ship is sent back again [to Scotland] with such persons in her as are not found meet to remain here.